BrunoSE/BrunoSE/README.md

 - 👋 Hi, I’m @BrunoSE
 - 👀 I’m interested in Data Science, Applied Statistics, Optimization
 - 🌱 I’m currently pursuing a Master's in Data Science
-- 📫 How to reach me: bruno.stefoni [at] nyu.edu
+- 📫 How to reach me: bruno.stefoni [at] nyu.edu or my [LinkedIn](https://www.linkedin.com/in/bruno-stefoni-escudero/)

 <!---
 BrunoSE/BrunoSE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.